 - Additional information

 Beluga Whale Articulated Skeleton measures 125 in. or 10 feet.
 Beluga Whale Articulated Skeleton is museum quality polyurethane cast.
 Made in USA.
-Delphinapterus leucas is the scientific name.
-Cast of an original San Diego Museum of Natural History specimen.
-Price includes crate.
-Call 509-951-3557 for shipping quote.
+Cast of an original San Diego Museum of Natural History specimen. *MOUNTING HANGING OR TABLE Call 509-951-3557 for shipping quote.
 Our precise skeleton can be displayed as a teaching tool, museum skeleton exhibit, or an aquarium skeleton attraction.

 The Beluga Whale or Delphinapterus leucas is an Arctic and sub-Arctic cetacean.
 It is also known as the White Whale as it is the only cetacean of this color.
 It is also called the Sea Canary due to its high-pitched calls.